Salzmünde group: Settlement pattern

 Some walled hilltop settlements are known, such as Halle, Dölauer Heide, Salzmünde-Schiepzig, Mücheln and Wallendorf.
 The settlement of Halle, Dölauer Heide was surrounded by a 2 m ditch with a palisade on the inside.
 The irregularly shaped fortifications enclose the entire plateau of the hill and were supplemented by at least two towers.

 Most of the settlements of the Salzmünde Group are inadequately explored or have not been published.
 The type site, Salzmünde-Schiepzig, was destroyed by sand-mining and is only poorly published.
 The settlement of Karsdorf, Burgenlandkreis has yielded numerous Salzmünde finds.

 Material remains

 One or two handled pots of the Oppenschöner Type, amphorae, funnel rimmed bowls and decorated clay drums are characteristic of the Salzmünde group.
 Decorated ornamental axes of the Saxon type have often been attributed to the Salzmünde group, but they are generally isolated finds.

 Funerary practices

 Settlement and tumulus burials occur, as well as stone cist graves and walled chamber graves.
 However burial in the ground, with the body laid on one side and the feet drawn up is most common.
-Grave offerings are usually meagre.
+Grave offerings are usually meagre.In addition to inhumation graves with crouched burials, some dead were placed beneath thick layers of pottery sherds and the remains of burnt houses.